compas-dev/compas/docs/environments/grasshopper.rst

 component on your canvas:

 .. code-block:: python

     from compas_ghpython import unload_modules

     unload_modules('compas')

-Differences to working in the Rhino PythonScript Editor
+Differences to the Rhino PythonScript Editor
 =======================================================